Gianni Infantino: FIFA ethics investigations

-In July 2016, Infantino was suspected to have broken the FIFA code of ethics and was interviewed by the investigatory chamber of the FIFA Ethics Committee.
+In July 2016, Infantino was interviewed by the investigatory chamber of the FIFA Ethics Committee on suspicion of breaches of the FIFA code of ethics.

-The investigation was focused on three areas: "several flights taken by Mr. Infantino during the first months of his presidency, human resources matters related to hiring processes in the president's office, and Mr. Infantino's refusal to sign the contract specifying his employment relationship with FIFA".
+The investigation was focused on three issues: "several flights taken by Mr Infantino during the first months of his presidency, human resources matters related to hiring processes in the president's office, and Mr Infantino's refusal to sign the contract specifying his employment relationship with FIFA".

-Even though a document was leaked which showed illegitimate spending of funds by FIFA the matter concerning expenses and governance was not investigated.
-The document revealed that Infantino had billed FIFA for personal expenses such as £8,795 for mattresses at his home, £6,829 for a stepper exercise machine, £1,086 for a tuxedo, £677 on flowers and £132 on personal laundry.
-In addition to that he billed the FIFA governing body for an external driver for his family and advisors while he was away.
+Although a document was leaked describing illegitimate spending of funds by FIFA the body's expenses and governance were not investigated.
+The document alleged that Infantino had billed FIFA for personal expenses, including £8,795 for mattresses at his home, £6,829 for a stepper exercise machine, £1,086 for a tuxedo, £677 on flowers and £132 on personal laundry.
+In addition, Infantino demanded that FIFA hire an external driver for his family and advisors while he was away.

-When Infantino accepted special treatment by the 2018 and 2022 World Cup hosts Russia and Qatar, the question of a potential conflict of interest was raised.
+When Infantino accepted special treatment by the 2018 and 2022 World Cup hosts (Russia and Qatar respectively), the potential for a conflict of interest was raised.
 The hosts had organized private jets for Infantino and his staff related to visits in Russia and Qatar.
 The investigatory chamber was of the opinion that no violation had occurred.
-In addition to that, the chamber found that "human resources matters, as well as Mr. Infantino's conduct with regard to his contract with FIFA, if at all, constituted internal compliance issues rather than an ethical matter."
+In addition, the chamber found that "human resources matters, as well as Mr. Infantino's conduct with regard to his contract with FIFA, if at all, constituted internal compliance issues rather than an ethical matter."

-While the investigatory chamber discharged Infantino, this did not stop criticism.
+While the investigatory chamber discharged Infantino, criticism of his conduct continued.
 Karl-Heinz Rummenigge, chairman of FC Bayern Munich, criticized Infantino for not fulfilling his promises regarding transparency, democracy and governance.
 "So far this has not succeeded in my eyes," he complained.

 In July 2020 further allegations arose when Infantino was accused of having a secret meeting with Michael Lauber, the Attorney General of Switzerland.
-Lauber offered to resign after a court said he covered up the meeting and lied to supervisors during an investigation by his office into corruption surrounding FIFA.
-Infantino responded to the allegation by defending himself claiming "To meet with the attorney general of Switzerland is perfectly legitimate and it's perfectly legal.
+Lauber offered to resign after a court ruled that he had covered up the meeting and lied to supervisors during an investigation by his office into corruption surrounding FIFA.
+Infantino defended himself, claiming, "to meet with the attorney general of Switzerland is perfectly legitimate and it's perfectly legal.
 It's no violation of anything."

 Personal life

-Infantino is married to Lebanese Leena Al Ashqar; the couple have four children.
-He lives in Zug, Switzerland.
-He has a second home in Qatar, as he was often on site in the year the 2022 World Cup is being held.
-He is a fan of the Italian club Inter Milan.